 3. Be sure to get an extra supply of the sleeves.
 Inflating and deflating these accessories will eventually result in wear and tear while the pump is still functional.
 These sleeves are exclusive for a particular machine and having spares will benefit you in many ways.

 If lymphedema goes untreated, it can result in more serious health problems.
-Compression pumps are extremely useful in controlling the disorder and would serve as preventive measure against further complications that lymphedema will cause.
+Compression pumps are extremely useful in controlling the disorder and would serve as a preventive measure against further complications that lymphedema will cause.